Getting Cash Out of a C Corporation: Taxable & Tax-Free Strategies

 Poor planning can lead to double taxation or IRS scrutiny.
 The best method depends on factors like corporate earnings, shareholder tax situation, and long-term exit strategies.

-At AJB & Associates CPAs, we specialize in tax-efficient strategies for corporate cash withdrawals.
+At AJB & Associates, we specialize in tax-efficient strategies for corporate cash withdrawals.
 Visit ajbcpas.net for expert guidance tailored to your business needs.

 Tax & Accounting Insights